alirezakazemipour/A2C-SIL-TF2/README.md

 >Not required.

 - The Learning Rate is different from the paper.
-- **One caveat of the current code is that it can not be executed on [Colab](https://colab.research.google.com/)** since there is an unknown issue that the total amount of avaialable RAM is consumed **despite lowering the replay buffer size** as much as possible, thus the whole training was done on [paperspace.com](https://www.paperspace.com/) **without any problem about the RAM or etc**.
+- **One caveat of the current code is that it can not be executed on [Colab](https://colab.research.google.com/)** since there is an unknown issue that the total amount of available RAM is consumed **despite lowering the replay buffer size** as much as possible, thus the whole training was done on [paperspace.com](https://www.paperspace.com/) **without any problem about the RAM or etc**.

 ## Table of Hyperparameters
->Hyperparameters used for Pong nad Freeway environments.
+>Hyperparameters used for Pong and Freeway environments.

 Parameter| Value
 :-----------------------:|:-----------------------:|